mohdrashid/quorum_1node/README.md

 ## 6. Interacting with node
 You can easily interact with the node by typing `geth attach PATH_TO_DATA/dd1/geth.ipc` this will bring up the console.
 This step will require you to install geth.
 In ubuntu this can be done by typing `sudo apt-get install geth`

+# Regarding your keys
+Your constellation public ID can be obtained from data directory in constellation/node.pub file.
+This will be used by others to send you private transaction.
+Ethereum accounts can be added from geth using standard geth commands.